Plant-Food-Research-Open/assemblyqc/docs/minimal_example.md

 > 💡 **Note**: Maximum values defined by `max_cpus`, `max_memory` and `max_time` apply to each process in the pipeline.
 The pipeline executes multiple processes in parallel.
 Therefore, the total execution time is not equal to the sum of time taken by each process.
 Rather, the total time is determined by adding up the time taken by processes which run one after the other.
 An estimate of the total time maybe needed if the pipeline is submitted to an executor such as Slurm.
 This topic is covered later in this document.

-## Step 4: Setting the Singularity Cache Directory
+## Step 4: Setting the Apptainer Cache Directory

-The pipeline uses version controlled singularity containers so that its results are reproducible across systems.
-These singularity containers are automatically downloaded by the pipeline when it runs for the first time.
-The containers are then stored for later runs in the folder specified by the `cacheDir` parameter under the `singularity` scope inside the 'nextflow.config' file.
+The pipeline uses version controlled apptainer containers so that its results are reproducible across systems.
+These apptainer containers are automatically downloaded by the pipeline when it runs for the first time.
+The containers are then stored for later runs in the folder specified by the `cacheDir` parameter under the `apptainer` scope inside the 'nextflow.config' file.

 When downloading these containers, the pipeline can fail due to connection issues.
 In such a case, the pipeline should be resumed with the `-resume` flag.
 For more on the resume capability, see the NextFlow [documentation](https://www.nextflow.io/docs/latest/getstarted.html?highlight=resume#modify-and-resume).
 It may be a good idea to test run the pipeline with a small dataset so that it can download the necessary containers.
 Moreover, the `cacheDir` should not be changed afterwards.
 Otherwise, the pipeline will have to download the required containers again.